 The SAML-based protocol for Single Sign On authentication allows companies to streamline employee access to third party applications such as Spendesk.

 Customers on SAML SSO can now connect their third-party authentication services (i.e. Okta, Onelogin or Microsoft Azure AD) to Spendesk and streamline user account management.

 Business terms and conditions

-If interested, Spendesk Account Owners can directly reach out to their Spendesk account manager or to the support team.
+If interested, Spendesk Account Owners can directly reach out to their Spendesk account manager.